-Juul to cut up to 500 jobs by the end of 2019
+Juul to cut up to 500 jobs by the end of 2019, chief marketing officer also leaving

-Juul will be letting go up to 500 people by the end of 2019, somewhere between 10% and 15% of its workforce, The Wall Street Journal reports.
+Juul will let go up to 500 people by the end of 2019, somewhere between 10% and 15% of its workforce.

 Continue Reading Below

+A company spokesperson confirmed the numbers in a Tuesday Wall Street Journal report.

+Its chief marketing officer Craig Brommers is also leaving.
+The company said Tuesday that he asked to leave to "pursue other opportunities," and that it is eliminating the CMO position altogether.

-The company confirmed that layoffs are coming, telling FOX Business that it had been hiring 300 people a month during this year until September.
+The company told FOX Business that it had been hiring 300 people a month this year -- until September.

 "As the vapor category undergoes a necessary reset, this reorganization will help JUUL Labs focus on reducing underage use, investing in scientific research, and creating new technologies while earning a license to operate in the U.S. and around the world," new Juul CEO K.C.
 Crosthwaite said in the statement.

-These proposed cuts reflect the hard reality facing Juul as the Trump administration preps a ban on flavored vaping juices, which will reportedly eradicate as much as 80% of its U.S. sales market, the Journal reports.
+These proposed cuts reflect the hard reality facing Juul as the Trump administration preps a ban on flavored vaping juices, which will reportedly eradicate as much as 80% of its U.S. sales market.

 When Crosthwaite took over, the company announced several new initiatives meant to calm the increasing legal, governmental, public and media maelstrom over vaping-related deaths, including stopping all U.S. advertising.